byte-physics/igortest/docu/sphinx/source/examples.rst

 Example9
 --------

-The test suite is showing how the whole framework can be run in an independent module.
+This examples shows how the whole framework can be run in an independent module.

 Please note that when calling the test suite, the procedure window name does